kyracho/RPN-Calculator/README.md

 For that reason, you probably won't find this specific app on the Apple store.

-I hope you can still appreciate its simplicity and usefulness :)
+You can still enjoy the app by cloning the repository locally and building it to your Apple watch via Xcode :)

 <img width="245" alt="Screenshot 2024-08-26 at 6 16 19 PM" src="https://github.com/user-attachments/assets/36d1f15d-f0f8-4cc9-993e-174877eac56a">